Xilinx/Vitis-Tutorials/AI_Engine_Development/Design_Tutorials/08-n-body-simulator/Module_03_pl_kernels/README.md

 ## HLS PL Kernels

 After coming up with 400 tile AI Engine design, the next step is the come up with the way to move data from DDR send it to the AI Engine.
-We do this by using the the Vitis™ core development kit, to create kernel code in C++ meant to be accelerated on the FPGA.
+We do this by using the the AMD Vitis™ core development kit, to create kernel code in C++ meant to be accelerated on the FPGA.
 The kernel code is compiled by the Vitis Compiler (`v++ -c`) into kernel objects (XO).
 The following is a table describing each HLS PL kernel.

 |Kernel Name| Description| Fmax|
 |---|---| ---|